 Solid Gold Vinyl House Numbers?
 Yes, It is Real.

-For those who are unfamiliar, a transom is the word used in the U.S. of A. (as opposed to Great Britain) for the horizontal window above a transom bar or beam.
-Basically, in American usage, it is a horizontal window above a door.
-You see them on Brownstones, Georgian-style buildings and historic townhouses.
+For those who are unfamiliar with the term, "transom" is the word for the horizontal window above a transom bar or beam.
+You see them on brownstones, Georgian-style buildings and historic townhouses.

-It became customary to paint a house number on the transom of one’s house in the 1800’s.
+It became customary to paint a house number on the transom of one’s house in the 1800s.
 The style has endured, although hand-painted gold numbering is getting scarce.
-Enter the market for vinyl decals, a less expensive way to achieve the look of custom gold-painted transom numbers.
+Enter the market for vinyl decals, a less expensive way to achieve the look.
 Vinyl house numbers are a cool solution for the modern, but historically-minded, homeowner.
-In fact, the founders of the House Number Lab invented them after being shocked by the price quotes from Washington D.C. painters for custom gilding.

-One company, The House Number Lab, specializes in vinyl transom numbers.
-Although not explicitly stated on their Website, I believe that the decals are made in Washington D.C.
+The House Number Lab specializes in vinyl transom numbers.
 The company claims to use green practices in their office and workshop.
 What I am saying is that although the word “vinyl” reeks of plastic, these house numbers are probably a pretty sustainable product.